-Get your doctor’s OK.
-Medical conditions such as diabetes, pregnancy, cardiovascular disease, respiratory disease, eating disorders, sleep deprivation, a history of heat-related illness, and being overweight may increase the risk of developing a heat-related illness, says Randell Wexler, M.D., assistant professor of clinical family medicine at Ohio State University.
+Medical conditions such as diabetes, cardiovascular disease, respiratory disease, sleep deprivation, pregnancy, eating disorders, a history of heat-related illness, and being overweight may increase the risk of developing a heat-related illness, says Randell Wexler, M.D., a professor of family medicine at Ohio State University.